Skip to main content

 Ganna Walska Lotusland

-Ganna Walska, a well-known Polish opera singer and socialite, purchased an estate in 1941 and spent the next 43 years developing it into a garden.
-As a result, Ganna created Ganna Walska Lotusland, one of the most beautiful gardens in California.
-After her death in 1984, the estate was opened to the public in 1993.
-You’ll find the breathtaking gardens in Montecito as you’re driving from Los Angeles to Big Sur.
+Ganna Walska, a renowned Polish opera singer and socialite, purchased an estate in 1941 and dedicated the next 43 years to transforming it into a stunning garden.
+This labor of love resulted in Ganna Walska Lotusland, now recognized as one of the most exquisite gardens in California.
+Following her passing in 1984, the estate was eventually opened to the public in 1993.
+Located in Montecito, a scenic stop on the drive from Los Angeles to Big Sur, Lotusland offers visitors a chance to explore its breathtaking botanical displays.

 Make your reservation with a tour guide and explore the 20 gardens spanning 37 acres—each has its own theme and distinct vision.
 Lotusland is truly a Santa Barbara gem you won’t want to miss.